Rigged Horse Numbers and their Modular Periodicity: Modular periodicity

 \section{Modular periodicity}

-Asgari and Jahangiri \cite{cc:asgari} show eventual modular periodicity for $F_{r}(n)$ and an explicit calculation for the eventual period.
-Below we determine eventual modular periodicity for $F(n)$, $F_{r}(n)$ via the perspective of exponentially generated sequences and transformations of such sequences that preserve their structure.
-In addition, an upper bound for the period is proven to be the Carmichael function $\lambda(K)$ of the modulus.
-Two conditions for $\lambda(K)$ to be the exact modular period follow, with the case of odd $K$ proven directly by the results of Asgari and Jahangiri's periodicity calculation \cite{cc:asgari}.
+Below, we determine eventual modular periodicity for $F(n)$ and $F_{r}(n)$ via the perspective of exponentially generated sequences and transformations of such sequences that preserve their structure.
+In addition, we set an upper bound for the period.
+The bound is the Carmichael function of the modulus.
+The case of odd modulus $K$ has a period $\lambda(K)$, which we prove directly by Asgari and Jahangiri's period formula \cite{cc:asgari}.